kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/Disposable Cameras.md

 Revived because of Nostalgia — people grew up with Polaroids and throwaway cameras; millennials and Gen Z now love the tactile “analog” feel.
 Digital is too perfect, too instant—flaws, grain, and accidental double exposures feel _authentic_.

-I don’t get it though, have any of them heard of something to like
+I don’t get it though, have any of them heard of something